alebairos/xfutebol/manual.md

 ### 5.2 Goalkeeper's Role
 Key in defending the goal.
 Can move out of the goal area but risks leaving the goal unguarded.

+#### 1. **Goal Scoring Attempt (Shot or Penalty):**
+- **Mechanism:** The outcome is determined by comparing the shooter's Goal attribute with the goalkeeper's Defense attribute.
+- **Attributes:**
+  - Shooter's Goal (Go)
+  - Goalkeeper's Defense (De)

+#### 2. **Outcome Determination:**
+- **Goal Scored (Equivalent to Dice Roll 1 or 2):**
+  - If the shooter's Goal attribute is significantly higher than the goalkeeper's Defense.
+  - *Example:* `Go >= De + 20` (The shooter's Goal is at least 20 points higher than the goalkeeper's Defense)

+- **Save with Rebound (Equivalent to Dice Roll 3):**
+  - If the shooter's Goal attribute is slightly higher or nearly equal to the goalkeeper's Defense.
+  - *Example:* `De <= Go < De + 20` (The shooter's Goal is greater than or equal to the goalkeeper's Defense but less than 20 points higher)

+- **Goalkeeper Clears (Equivalent to Dice Roll 4 or 5):**
+  - If the goalkeeper's Defense attribute is slightly higher than the shooter's Goal.
+  - *Example:* `Go + 10 <= De < Go + 20` (The goalkeeper's Defense is up to 20 points higher than the shooter's Goal)

+- **Clean Save (Equivalent to Dice Roll 6):**
+  - If the goalkeeper's Defense attribute is significantly higher than the shooter's Goal.
+  - *Example:* `Go + 20 <= De` (The goalkeeper's Defense is at least 20 points higher than the shooter's Goal)

+### Notes:
+- These thresholds (e.g., 20 points difference) are examples and can be adjusted based on gameplay balance needs.
+- This system provides a more strategic and predictable approach to determining outcomes, as it is based on the players' attributes rather than the randomness of a dice roll.
+- The specific numbers (like 20 points difference) are adjustable to ensure the game remains balanced and enjoyable for all levels of players.

 ## 6. Fouls and Penalties
 ### 6.1 Defining a Foul